On recordThis profile is no longer actively maintained, with the information now possibly out of date

 Janice Barnes, Jessie Driver, Owen McEvoy, Deree King and Patrick Fisher on behalf of the Wangan and Jagalingou People lodged expedited procedure objection applications (QO08/188) against the State of Queensland’s proposed granting of a coal exploration permit to Hancock Prospecting in for an area adjacent to the mine site and included in the mine’s Mining Lease Application (MLA).
 This objection was rejected.

-The Great Barrier Reef provides $5.1 billion per year to the Australian economy and sustains 50,000 jobs.
-The rapid expansion of mining in Australia is also distorting the economy in ways that have severe adverse impacts on other sectors.
-The high Australian dollar has made it difficult for other export-driven sectors such as manufacturing.
+The Great Barrier Reef provides AUD 5.1 billion per year to the Australian economy and sustains 50,000 jobs.
+The rapid expansion of mining in Australia also distorts the economy in ways that have severe adverse impacts on other sectors.

 Legal challenge by CCAQ